The university offers the following centers and services as additional support to students.

 For more information on the Campus Learning Center, visit the CLC on the Web or call (804) 827-8108.

-The Writing Center offers free writing assistance for undergraduates, graduate students and faculty from any discipline.
-Consultants trained in the practice of effective writing and writing instruction offer one-on-one sessions to facilitate writers’ work on assignments.
+The Writing Center offers writing assistance for undergraduate and graduate students from any discipline, at no additional charge.
+Consultants are trained in the practice of effective writing and writing instruction and engage with students via one-on-one sessions to strengthen writing skills and confidence.

-The Writing Center is a collaborative environment designed to help students produce sharper, more critical thinking and a greater sense of audience as they write.
+The Writing Center is a collaborative environment designed to facilitate students’ work, with the goal of producing sharper, more critical thinking and a greater sense of audience as they write.
 Writing Center consultants encourage students to connect with their work, to invest in it and to take better ownership of their thinking and the subsequent writing that they produce.
-Weak writing is characterized by weak thinking and exacerbated even more by the distance between the writing task and the student writer.
-Negotiating this distance is hard work made all the more difficult when students labor in isolation.
-Working with a consultant the Writing Center helps overcome this isolation and helps students to view their work as a meaningful expression of their thinking.
+Negotiating the writing process is hard work made all the more difficult when students labor in isolation.
+Working with consultants in the Writing Center helps students overcome this isolation and gives them a chance to view their work as a meaningful expression of their thinking.

 Student-athlete support services